 The concern isn’t unfounded because Rebecca Kadaga, a speaker of Uganda’s parliament, promised back in November 2012 that she would enact a new anti-homosexuality bill.
 This bill provides harsh penalties against LGBT people as well as anyone who doesn’t report them.
 The harsher penalties include long-term imprisonment and possibly death for those considered “repeat offenders”.
 The idea of “recruiting” is in the bill.

 Nathan feels that the break in of SMUG and the two men being arrested was not a coincidence at all.
-She feels that Kadaga’s inability to deliver the bill by Christmas has caused frustration and perhaps gave way to illegal charges against gays.
+She feels that Kadaga’s inability to deliver the bill by Christmas (Julbord) has caused frustration and perhaps gave way to illegal charges against gays.